Opinion | I voted against Trump, but it doesn’t mean I’m rooting for the Democrats

 So why am I telling you all this?
 Because I’ve watched so many disaffected conservatives and libertarians explain why they think the Republican Party can only be redeemed by its utter destruction in Tuesday’s elections.
 And as that wish might be on the brink of coming true, I think it’s worth explaining why at least a few of us aren’t rooting for it at all.

-Like many people, I didn’t really vote for Joe Biden; I voted against President Trump.
+Like many people, I didn’t really vote for Biden; I voted against President Trump.
 But I have no hope that doing so will somehow teach the Republican Party not to mess with crypto-racist buffoons who have authoritarian instincts and an itchy Twitter finger.

 That sort of lesson is the kind of thing that party elites can and do learn, as they maneuver toward a winning electoral coalition.
 The famous, failed Republican “autopsy” of its 2012 loss was a more explicit written version of something political leadership does after every rout, sifting through policies and rhetoric, deciding which new voters to woo, and how to keep the familiar ones content while they’re out a-courtin’.